JooNiv/QCut/docs/theory/Wire_derivation.md

 | Y       | $\ket{i}\bra{i}$   | 1/2  |
 | Y       | $\ket{-i}\bra{-i}$ | -1/2 |

+Note that here the identity basis measurement (I) stands for a measurement that always reutrns the $\ket{0}$ state.
+Practically this means not measuring and leaving a classical bit in the initial 0 position.

 We have now decomposed any single qubit density matrix $\rho$ as $\sum_{i=1}^8c_iTr[O_i\rho]\rho_i$.

 Summing over the absolute coefficient we get $\gamma=4$ which is optimal (without communication).